-- You can engage your child in quiet activities like coloring or drawing, or let him play his favorite video game
+- You can engage your child in quiet activities like coloring or drawing, or let them play their favorite video games

 - You could read a book or do puzzles together.

-- A nap is also a great idea if your kid is up to it.
+- A nap is also a great idea if your child is up to it.

 - Heat water to a boil, in a bowl.
 You could also fill the tub with hot water.

-- Add a few drops of eucalyptus oil in the water and let your child inhale the steam through the nose.
+- Add a few drops of eucalyptus oil (take care if your child has allergies) in the water and let your child inhale the steam through the nose.
 In case you are using boiling water in a bowl, keep your child a little away from it.